August 19, 2020

 You can streamline this process by clicking “Automatically install updates without notification from now on” in the auto-update dialog, which will cause Opera to do all of the work for you in the future.
 If you’d rather check for updates yourself, simply go to Opera in the file menu and click “Check for updates.”

-Updates for Safari and the rest of your Mac’s software are handled through the Mac App Store, and — depending on your settings — you should get notifications when software is available to update and install.
+Safari updates and the rest of your Mac’s software are handled through the Mac App Store, and — depending on your settings — you should get notifications when software is available to update and install.
 Much like Windows Update for Windows Users, App Store updates for Mac users will ensure that not only is your browser secure, but your operating system is, too.

 You can check for software updates manually by clicking the Apple icon on the upper left of your screen and selecting Software Updates, which will open the App Store to tell you if any updates are available.
 If you’re not getting updates automatically, you can change your settings by going to Apple, System Preferences, then App Store.
 There, you’ll have the option to automatically check for updates and even to install updates without bothering you with a notification.